FAForever/wiki-pages/Development/Mapping.md

 {.links-list}

 ### Tips
-- Searching for concept art could help with getting inspiration for new maps.
+- Searching for concept art and reference images could help with getting inspiration for new maps.
+You can find a selection of images [here](https://forum.faforever.com/topic/6304/reference-and-inspiration-thread)
 - Color theory should be applied to make maps visually appealing.
 - Color grading of textures (i.e. editing their hue in an image editor) should be used to create a coherent look of the map and to make textures visally fit into your map that you otherwise couldn't use.
 - The color ramp for water can be edited in an image editor as well.